vinodkumar007-lang/vinodkumar007-lang/README.md

         byte[] data = dummyFileContent.getBytes(StandardCharsets.UTF_8);

-        // Upload the byte array to the blob storage (blocking API) blobClient.upload(BinaryData.fromBytes(data), true);  // 'true' to overwrite if the file already exists
+        // Upload the byte array to the blob storage (blocking API)
+        // The length of the data (in bytes) is passed as the second parameter blobClient.upload(BinaryData.fromBytes(data), data.length, true);  // 'data.length' specifies the content length

         System.out.println("File uploaded successfully to Azure Blob Storage: " + BLOB_NAME);
     }